 The way I see it, the example of “Bat (animal)” versus “Bat (baseball)”, the word “Bat” could have an SDR with a percentage of bits that overlap with the SDR for “Animal” and a percentage that overlap with the SDR for “Baseball”.
 Therefore, the word “Bat” becomes a shared feature of the two concepts “Bat (animal)” and “Bat (baseball)”.
 In this case, hierarchy would be used to bring together spatially separated inputs, like the feeling of fur, the shape of a bat, the sound of a crowd cheering, etc. in order to create the representation of “Bat” which encodes the proper semantic relationships between those various lower-level parts.
 This “feature” can be used in various abstract “objects” higher in the hierarchy, such as “Take me out to the ball game”, or “I’ve come to drink your blood”.

+In order to have a working SMI implementation, it requires reinforcement learning.
+Actions are learned through reward and punishment.
 I have no doubt thatI suspect that Numenta will be tackling RL in the near future as part of their SMI research.
 This is an area that several folks on the forum (including myself) are actively exploring as well.